-The backend is what will manage all the data in the process to create a web app.
+The backend is what will manage all the data in the process of creating a web app.
 It includes all the servers, databases, and everything the user can’t see within a web application.
 Building the backend can be tricky and complex.
 It requires the expertise of skilled developers.
-Some of the popular frameworks for backend includes:
+Some of the popular frameworks for backend include:

 - Ruby on rails

 Before publishing, it is necessary to test your web application.
 Check all the functionalities that are working properly or not.
 It is better to check the app in different environments.
 Testing basically starts at the deployment stage.
 Test the app and make the necessary improvements.
 The QA team will identify if there are any bugs and then the developers are responsible for removing the bugs.
 You can also use different platforms that have issue checkers and debug modes to make your job easy.